Update April 27, 2020: This post is a review about Blinkist. I’ve stopped using their app and no longer recommend it.

 I’ve been an avid reader since I was 16.
 One of the first novels I (voluntarily) read was Crime and Punishment by Fyodor Dostoyevsky.
 That’s a serious read at 450 pages, but I loved it.
 Around the same time, I also discovered non-fiction books.
 48 Laws of Power by Robert Greene was the first self-help book I read.
 I immediately got hooked to reading—fiction and non-fiction.

 But self-help books were different.
 When I finished 48 Laws, I knew that I could use the knowledge to my benefit.
-By reading historical examples of people who lied, cheated, killed, to get power I understood the world isn’t all rainbows and unicorns.
+By reading historical examples of people who lied, cheated, killed, to get the power I understood the world isn’t all rainbows and unicorns.
 It could take me decades to learn some of the lessons from 48 Laws of Power—I’m sure I wouldn’t even find out half of the lessons in a lifetime.

 Books are everything you need if you want to learn something.
-Instead of trying to figure out everything on your own, you can read a book and learn from experiences and research of others.
+Instead of trying to figure out everything on your own, you can read a book and learn from the experiences and research of others.

 Elon Musk didn’t know much about aerospace engineering—so he bought some books.
 He later founded Space X, a company that wants to make space transport accessible to anyone who isn’t an astronaut.